Conferences and Events

 Pediatric Emergency Medicine conference is presented once a month during the Emergency Medicine department teaching day--pediatric residents on UMC wards, clinic and elective months are encouraged to attend.

-Morning Report is held three times weekly at The University Medical Center--University Campus and Tucson Medical Center.
+Morning Report is held four times weekly at The University Medical Center--University Campus and Tucson Medical Center.
 Students, housestaff and faculty from Pediatrics discuss interesting and complex patients.

 Pediatric Grand Rounds

-Pediatric Grand Rounds is a weekly hour-long lecture which focuses on current developments in the field of Pediatrics and is presented by local and visiting experts.
+Pediatric Grand Rounds is a bi-monthly lecture which focuses on current developments in the field of Pediatrics and is presented by local and visiting experts.
 View Grand Rounds Archive.

 Pediatric Journal Club